benrayfield/occamsfuncer/README.md

 Ids are a globally unique name for every possible fn.

+Ids are lazyEvaled.
+They are an expensive calculation, and most fn never need an id.

+TreeMap (which will be derived from the universalLambdaFunction, as there are no built in types other than that) guarantees to have the same id (for all possible idMakers) regardless of order of MapPut calls to create it as it is trie-like but skips the recursion levels where theres only 1 branch.

 Any [fn,idSize] that returns a bitstring of that size can be an idMaker and is used in fn.id(fn idMaker) which is another way to use the [func,param,return] caching system as x.id(y) returns (y x).
 You can use multiple kinds of ids at once for compatbility between different systems.

 The suggested kind of id (TODO), is IPFS compatable though would be very slow on that system, and will be a 4 byte header then either sha256 of the concat of the 3 child ids (with multihash/multicodec prefix to say its sha256) or a size 1-256 rawCbt or cbtBitstring or a unary number up to about size 2^31-5.